 Photographs Of Meeniyan and The Great Southern Rail Trail - While visiting Meeniyan to take photographs for the website, I took the opportunity to walk along the Great Southern Rail Trail and check out the new bridge that now connects this walking track all the way through to Leongatha.

 There were so many great views to see along the way that I've found the need to put the photographs into a separate page for you to enjoy ...
 To see the photos, go to the Meeniyan Photo Gallery page.

 Meeniyan was one of the major local South Gippsland towns used for filming the popular ABC mini series called 'Bed Of Roses'.

 It was turned into a different town for several weeks, and the signs on the shops and post office were transformed so well that I heard that several motorists looking for Meeniyan, missed the town altogether because they were under the impression it was called 'Rainbow's End'.

 The local pizza shop showed up as a Chinese Takeaway during the filming and it was funny to hear of the number of people who actually thought it had changed ownership as a result.
 One guy I know dropped in to the empty shop with a gymnasium sign on it to find out when the new gym was opening.
 What fun they must have had explaining it was only temporary.

-You might also find several cafes including Harris's Pit Stop that has a unique range of old Australian and Motor Racing Memorabilia on display, a Bowling Club and a Farm Produce Store.
+You will also find several cafes with interesting displays, home-made produce, old Australian and Motor Racing Memorabilia, a Bowling Club and a Farm Produce Store.